tomboy1551/cxl-openshift-operator/document/Quick_StartGuid.md

 # Operator`s Quick User Guide for Samsung CMM-D
-Samsung CMM-D for Operator를 사용하기 위한 Hardware와 Software 환경 구성과 Operator 설치 및 활용 방법에 대한 빠른 가이드 내용을 설명 합니다. 상세한 Hardware 사양과 BIOS 세팅 사항은 [System Requirment](./CXL_requierments.md) 문서를 참조하세요.
+This guide provides a quick overview of configuring the hardware and software environment to use the Samsung CMM-D Operator, as well as instructions for installing and using the Operator.
+For detailed hardware specifications and BIOS settings, please refer to the [System Requirements](./CXL_requierments.md) document.

 <br>

-## Hardware 구성
+## Hardware Configuration
 |Node|H/W|Usage|CPU|Local Memory|CXL|etc|
 |-----|----------|-----|-----|---------|----------|-----------|
 |node #1|Dell|KVM|Intel <br> 96 Core|512 GB|NA|&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|